 Our directors may be elected by a resolution of our board of directors or by an ordinary resolution of our shareholders.
 Unless otherwise determined by our company in general meeting, our company shall have not less than three (3) directors, and there shall be no maximum number of directors.
-Our directors are not subject to a term of office and hold office until such time as they are removed from office by ordinary resolution of the shareholders or by the board.
-A director's office will be vacated if the director (i) becomes bankrupt or makes any arrangement or composition with his creditors; (ii) dies or is found by our company to be or becomes of unsound mind; (iii) resigned his office by notice in writing to us; (iv) without special leave of absence from our board, is absent from three consecutive board meetings; or (v) is removed from office pursuant to any other provisions of our memorandum and articles of association.
+An appointment of a director may be on terms that the director shall automatically retire from office (unless he has sooner vacated office) at the next or a subsequent annual general meeting or upon any specified event or after any specified period in a written agreement between our company and the director, if any; but no such term shall be implied in the absence of express provision.
+Each director whose term of office expires shall be eligible for re-election at a meeting of the Shareholders or re-appointment by our board of directors.
+Our directors may be removed from office by ordinary resolution of the shareholders.
+In addition, a director's office will be vacated if the director (i) becomes bankrupt or makes any arrangement or composition with his creditors; (ii) dies or is found by our company to be or becomes of unsound mind; (iii) resigns his office by notice in writing to us; (iv) without special leave of absence from our board, is absent from three consecutive board meetings and our board of directors resolves that his office be vacated; or (v) is removed from office pursuant to any other provisions of our memorandum and articles of association.